What is SOS?

 SOS is part of the Informed Sport and Informed Choice program and as such our manufacturing process and ingredients have been analysed and are frequently audited to ensure that SOS is safe for any athlete that gets tested by WADA as part of their sport.

-First things first: SOS does not condone drinking under 21 yrs of age and recommends responsible drinking.
-And please don’t drink and drive.
-One of the main reasons people feel terrible the morning after a night out is because they are dehydrated.
-Alcohol has a diuretic effect because it inhibits the secretion of a hormone in the brain known as the anti-diuretic hormone (ADH).
+Over consumption of alcohol can lead to significant and even serious levels of dehydration.
+This leads to fatigue, dizziness, nausea, diarrhea and more.
+Alcohol has a diuretic effect as it inhibits the secretion of a hormone in the brain known as the antidiuretic hormone (ADH).
 This substance acts on the kidney to reabsorb water.
 When ADH levels drop, the kidneys produce more urine, which dehydrates you.
-In fact, for every 1 gram of alcohol consumed, urine excretion increases by 10 millilitres.
-After an evening of alcohol consumption, we recommend drinking one SOS just before going to bed and one SOS next morning.
-This is lifestyle survival according to SOS!
+In fact, for every 1 gram of alcohol consumed, urine excretion increases by 10 milliliters.
+After an evening of alcohol consumption, we recommend drinking one SOS just before going to bed and one the next morning!
+Drink responsibility & never drink and drive :)

 The main ingredients of energy drinks are high amounts of sugar and caffeine.
 As their name says, they are made to give an artificial energy boost; they are not meant to rehydrate you.
 Caffeine is known to be a diuretic because it blocks the Anti-diuretic Hormone (ADH) in the brain, thus increasing the urine production.
 After that initial energy boost you will feel tired and you will definitively be dehydrated.
 Some of the main dehydration symptoms are tiredness, headaches, constipation, and light-headedness.
 SOS is all-natural and gives you a fast and healthy boost of water.
 Proper hydration is key for good performance and lifestyle survival.